News Literacy 101

 - Explain the difference between established news organizations that follow certain professional standards and every other type of publisher.

 - Watch out for viral videos.
 Videos that circulate around the internet may or may not contain nuggets of real news, but they rarely represent the whole situation.
 And, like photos, videos can be doctored and edited to bend the truth.
 Check out Photoshop fails for visual examples.

-From both sides now.
+Think about bias and the concept of objectivity.
 There's usually more than one side to a story.